Skip to main content

 Content Extractor

-The content-extractor policy fetches and inlines content from URLs found in request messages, enabling RAG pipelines, document summarization, and link verification with strict host allowlisting and size controls.
+The content-extractor policy fetches content from URLs found in request messages and records extracted text in policy details, with strict host allowlisting and size controls.

 Configuration